Dumboiroy/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-No clients available
+No clients available.
     * 2a1.
 HeartLink shows an empty list.

       Use case ends.

 * 3a.
-Specified client does not exist
+Specified client does not exist.
     * 3a1.
 HeartLink shows an error message.

       Use case resumes at step 2.

 * 3b.
-Appointment details are invalid (incorrect date, time, duration, or status)
+Appointment details are invalid.
     * 3b1.
 HeartLink shows an error message.

       Use case resumes at step 2.

 * 3c.
-Appointment conflicts with an existing one
+Appointment conflicts with an existing one.
     * 3c1.
 HeartLink shows a scheduling conflict message.

       Use case resumes at step 2.

 * 3d.
-Appointment duplicates an existing one
+Appointment duplicates an existing one.
     * 3d1.
 HeartLink shows a duplicate appointment error.

       Use case resumes at step 2.